Casemiro Mior

-Casemiro Mior is a Brazilian football manager and former footballer.
+Casemiro Mior (born January 12, 1958) is a Brazilian former football manager and former footballer.

+Playing career

 During his career as a footballer, he played for Grêmio, Internacional and Internacional de Limeira.
 He was infamously sent off in the 1989 Grenal of the Century while he was playing with Internacional against Gremio.

+Managerial career

 In 2002, Mior was appointed to be the head coach of Hong Kong.

 He coached C.D.
-Nacional of Portugal for two seasons, from 2003-2005.
+Nacional of Portugal for two seasons, from 2003 to 2005.

 After that, he returned to his native Brazil to coach CA Paranaense and Avaí FC.

 In 2007, Mior was appointed to be the head coach of Hong Kong League XI to compete in 2007 Lunar New Year Cup.
 The team finished last after losing both matches after penalty shootout.

 At the end of the 2006-07 Hong Kong First Division League season, during which he led South China to the title, Casemiro Mior was awarded the Best Coach of the Year.

 He was fired as coach of Portuguese Liga side Belenenses on 7 October 2008, after he only managed to get 2 points in 5 matches.